 Stress is like “good cop / bad cop”: some is beneficial, but too much can lead to trouble.
 How do you know which is which?
 Sometimes you don’t, which is why these eight simple yoga poses will help you flush stress hormones when they get to be too much of a bad thing.

-Stress often creeps into our lives, even when we’re trying our hardest to keep it out.
-Balancing work, bills, family members, friends, romantic relationships and obligations can be difficult, and at times it can become overwhelming.
-Constant stress can affect your mood, thoughts, work performance, emotions and relationships, and you may not even realize it’s happening.
+You see, stress often creeps into our lives, even when we’re trying our hardest to keep it out.
+Balancing work, bills, family members, friends, romantic relationships, and obligations can be difficult, and at times it can be overwhelming.
+Chronic stress can affect your mood, thoughts, work performance, emotions and relationships, and you may not even realize it’s happening.

 1. Child’s Pose

 - Kneel on a yoga mat with your legs together, sitting back on your heels.

 - Hinge forward until your chest rests on your thighs and your forehead is on the floor.

 - Curl your shoulders forward and let your hands rest with your palms up, next to your feet.

 This pose calms by allowing the resting posture to quiet the mind and ease stress.
 Child’s pose benefits the nervous system and lymphatic system.

 - Lie on your back, bend your knees and place your feet flat on the floor, hip width apart.

 - Slide your arms alongside your body with your palms facing down.